HemodialysisSkip to the navigation

 - High levels of acid in the blood (acidosis).

 - Inflammation of the sac that surrounds the heart (pericarditis).

 Hemodialysis is sometimes used when acute kidney injury develops.
 Dialysis is always used with extra caution in people who have acute kidney injury, because dialysis can sometimes cause low blood pressure, irregular heart rhythms (arrhythmias), and other problems that can make acute kidney injury worse.

 Hemodialysis may improve your quality of life and increase your life expectancy.
 But hemodialysis provides only about 10% of normal kidney function.
 It does not reverse chronic kidney disease or kidney failure.

 Dialysis has not been shown to reverse or shorten the course of acute kidney injury.
 But it may be used when fluid and electrolyte problems are causing severe symptoms or other problems.
 Some people who develop acute kidney injury stay dependent on hemodialysis and will go on to develop kidney failure.

 Most complications that occur during dialysis can be prevented or easily managed if you are monitored carefully during each dialysis session.
 Possible complications may include:

 - Low blood pressure (hypotension).
 This is the most common complication of hemodialysis.
-It is seen more often in women and in people older than 60.

 - Irregular heartbeat (arrhythmia).